Start your admissions process online today.

 If trauma has gotten in the way of your daily functioning, this is more than enough reason to reach out for help.
 Yet some adults delay doing so because their symptoms feel manageable or embarrassing, or they’ve normalized the way they feel.

-If your symptoms have lasted for more than a month, then reaching out for trauma therapy may be an excellent move.
-The outpatient level of treatment usually includes regular sessions with a trained clinician utilizing evidence-based approaches like cognitive-behavioral therapy and eye movement desensitization and reprocessing (EMDR) therapy.
+If your PTSD symptoms have lasted for more than a month, then reaching out for trauma therapy may be an excellent move.
+The outpatient level of treatment usually includes regular sessions with a trained clinician utilizing evidence-based approaches like cognitive-behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) therapy.
 These approaches are designed to help you process your memories and reduce their impact on your nervous system.

 For adults whose symptoms are more severe, inpatient PTSD treatment at a qualified residential facility offers a higher level of support.
 Sadly, many people don’t get the chance to address their trauma holistically.
 But attending inpatient treatment can give you the help and guidance you need to start and maintain the healing process – both in the mind and body.